Skip to content

 Day 2: Rome

-Remember, the best attitude to embrace the chaos of this city is ‘when in Rome’!
-Join your leader on an orientation walk around the city and witness iconic sights such as the Colosseum and Arch of Constantine, the Forum (centre of ancient Rome), the Victor Emmanuel Monument, the Pantheon, via Condotti and the Spanish Steps.
-Your afternoon is free to explore further.
-Perhaps recharge with a slice of pizza and a strong espresso at the Piazza Navona or throw a coin into the Trevi Fountain and make a wish to return to the ‘Eternal City’.
-No visit would be complete without a trip to Vatican City and St Peter’s Basilica.
+When in Rome!
+Join your leader on an orientation walk around the city and spot the iconic sites like the Colosseum and Arch of Constantine, the Forum (centre of ancient Rome), the Victor Emmanuel Monument, the Pantheon, via Condotti and the Spanish Steps.
+Your afternoon is then free to explore at your own pace.
+Maybe recharge with a slice of pizza and a strong espresso at the Piazza Navona or head into Vatican City and St Peter’s Basilica.
 Entry to the Basilica is free and there’s a small charge to climb the dome for a panorama over the city.
-History buffs will enjoy a jaunt through the ancient halls of the Pantheon.
-Choose whether to have dinner with the group or find a spot on your own – there are plenty to choose from.
+History buffs may also want to walk through the ancient halls of the Pantheon.

 Day 3: Florence

-This morning depart the eternal city and catch a train to Florence.
-On arrival, check into the hotel and go for a brief walk around the immediate area to get your bearings.
+This morning, depart the Eternal City and catch a train to Florence.
+When you arrive, check into the hotel and go for a brief walk around the area to get your bearings.
 Florence is one of the most culturally rich and beautiful cities in Italy, known to many as the beating heart of Tuscany.
 The Medicis, Leonardo da Vinci, Raphael, Brunelleschi, Machiavelli, Donatello and Michelangelo all lived in Florence at the height of their creative reign.
-Food is a major part of the city’s identity, so perhaps explore some of the culinary delicacies on offer from across Tuscany.
-Regional specialities are noted for their simplicity and fine flavour, and the use of high-quality olive oil, cannellini beans and fresh herbs.
-Meat lovers should try the bistecca alla fiorentina, a huge T-bone steak that’s usually shared between two people, or ribollita, a thick delicious vegetable soup with bread, beans and greens.
-Panforte is the signature sweet treat.
+Food is a major part of the city’s identity, so you’ll be spoiled for choice when it comes to lunch and dinner.
+Meat lovers should try the bistecca alla fiorentina (a huge T-bone steak that’s usually shared between two people) or ribollita (a thick vegetable soup with bread, beans and greens).
+Panforte is the signature sweet treat, so maybe grab some in the afternoon or after dinner.

 Day 4: Pisa / Florence

-Set out to the nearby city of Pisa (approximately 30 minutes by local train).
-A short orientation walk will help you to get your bearings in this easily navigable and small city.
-Then there’ll be ample time for you to visit the quirky world-famous Leaning Tower, as well as the Duomo (Piazza dei Miracoli, once the largest in Europe) and Pisa Baptistry (please note that it’s not always possible to climb the tower).
+Set out to the nearby city of Pisa.
+When you arrive, head out on a short orientation walk then visit the world-famous Leaning Tower.
+Grab your classic pinching-the-tower photo, then visit the Duomo (Piazza dei Miracoli, once the largest in Europe) and Pisa Baptistry (it’s not always possible to climb the tower).
 The tower was built in the 12th century, but its foundation was on shifting sand and clay, meaning that it now leans at an angle of 4 degrees (after restoration and stabilising work).
-Wander the narrow streets, which feature everything from high-end boutiques to speciality book and antiques stores, and perhaps enjoy an aperitif.
-Back in Florence take your time and be captivated by the culture-rich atmosphere, from family-run vineyards on the outskirts of the city to the Duomo’s magnificent marble facade.
-Maybe start with a visit the Galleria dell’Accademia where you can see Michelangelo’s famous statue of David.
-Stop by the Uffizi, one of the world’s oldest art galleries, or walk up to Piazzale Michelangelo, which is set on a hill on the south bank of the Arno River, to take in beautiful views of the city – a lovely way to while away the afternoon.
+Wander the narrow streets, which feature everything from high-end boutiques to specialty book and antique stores, and maybe end the afternoon with an aperitif.
+Head back to Florence and make the most of your free afternoon to soak up the culturally rich atmosphere.
+Maybe walk up to Piazzale Michelangelo, set on a hill on the south bank of the Arno River, to take in the views of the city.

 Day 5: Florence / Bologna

 This morning, jump on a train to Bologna.
 Often neglected by travellers, Bologna is a charming city filled with medieval and Renaissance buildings and art.
-Get acquainted with this orange-hued city during an orientation walk.
-Later, learn the fine art of Italian cooking with an evening class, crafting that king of comfort food – pasta.
-Of course, this being Italy, the class ends with the chance to stuff yourself silly with your carb creations.
+Get acquainted with this orange-hued hub during an orientation walk, then learn the fine art of Italian cooking with an evening cooking class.
+Here, you’ll be crafting the king of comfort food – pasta, of course!
+After learning the tricks of the trade, tuck into your creations for dinner.

 Day 6: Bologna / Venice

-Late morning, get the train to the watery wonderland that is Venice.
+Early this morning, get the train to the postcard-perfect city of Venice.
 Full of bridges, towers, piazzas, canals, churches and gondolas that remain practically unchanged since the 15th century, Venice is just as beautiful as you’ve always imagined.
 An orientation walk will help you to get the hang of the maze of the complex canal system, then you can set out on your own.
-Meet your group in late afternoon to explore Venice further, this time with your tastebuds.
-Cicchetti are small snacks that are served in most drinking establishments and cafes, and are a delightful surprise to many thirsty travellers.
-On this two-and-a-half-hour tour, you’ll snack and sip your way through the bars and taverns.
+Meet back up with your group in the late afternoon for a cicchetti walking tour (small snacks served in most bars and cafes) Snack and sip your way through the bars and taverns, soaking up the local culture in the best way.

 Day 7: Venice